matthewmain/kiss_the_sky/README.md

  - to make v1.1 presentable:
    - app name and simple logo/title with decent font
-     - _dark, garden, flora, meiosis, lost, sun, light, evolve, pollen, photo, photosynthesis, shine, grow, natural, select, selection, hybrid, nudge ..._
+     - _dark, garden, flora, meiosis, lost, sun, light, evolve, pollen, photo, photosynthesis, shine, grow, natural, select, selection, hybrid, nudge, pick ..._
-     - Dark Garden, Lost Garden, Pollen ...
+     - Bloom, Dark Garden, Lost Garden, Kiss The Sky ...
    - at startup, provide info about how app harnesses biological evolution via plant competition for height/light.
-   - allow users to choose 1) "tiny white flower" or 2) "random garden" to "see what happens" as the years pass and the plants evolve.
+   - allow users to choose 1) "tiny white flower" or 2) "random garden" to "see what happens" as the years pass and the plants evolve. (maybe add option for one small & one large plant also.)
    - "Sew" button that kicks of initial falling seeds.
    - add "year _number_, _season_" to season meter, using title font
    - add restart button